gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v4-to-v5.md

 Breaking Changes in plugins that we own and maintain.

 ## Future Breaking Changes

 This section explains deprecations that were made for Gatsby 5.
 These old behaviors will be removed in v6, at which point they will no longer work.
 For now, you can still use the old behaviors in v4, but we recommend updating to the new signatures to make future updates easier.

+### `<StaticQuery />` is deprecated

+The `<StaticQuery />` component has been deprecated.
+Please use `useStaticQuery` instead.
+For more information, see the [useStaticQuery documentation](docs/how-to/querying-data/use-static-query/#composing-custom-usestaticquery-hooks).
+The component will be removed in v6.

 ## For Plugin Maintainers